startergo/qemu-3dfx-arch/README.md

 ## QEMU Windows Guests Glide/OpenGL/Direct3D Acceleration

 Witness, experience and share your thoughts on modern CPU/GPU prowess for retro Windows games on Apple Silicon macOS, Windows 10/11 and modern Linux.
 Most games can be installed and played in pristine condition without the hassle of hunting down unofficial, fan-made patches to play them on Windows 10/later or modern Linux/Wine.
-And now it's updated for rolling release and added some tools and libraries i copied on the internet to make the experience better (as long i have free time).
+And now it's updated for rolling release and added some tools and libraries I copied on the internet to make the experience better (as long i have free time).

 - Original repository (<https://github.com/kjliew/qemu-3dfx>)
 - YouTube channel (<https://www.youtube.com/@qemu-3dfx/videos>)